Mstackh/personal-website/content/home/projects.md

       tag: Perceptions of Environment Change
     - name: Parental Disability Pathways to Adult Mental Health
       tag: Parental Disability Pathways to Adult Mental Health
-    - name: Social Isolation and Integration During COVID-19 - A Gender-Based Analysis
+    - name: Parenting in Early Life and Children's Health Lifestyle Trajectories
-      tag: Social Isolation and Integration During COVID-19 - A Gender-Based Analysis
+      tag: Parenting in Early Life and Children's Health Lifestyle Trajectories

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.